-As at December 31, 2018, 37.9% (2017 - 47.7%) of the Trust's net assets attributable to holders of redeemable units were invested in securities traded on North American stock exchanges.
-If security prices on the North American stock exchanges had increased or decreased by 10% as at the year end, with all other factors remaining constant, net assets attributable to holders of redeemable units could possibly have increased or decreased by approximately 3.8% (\$1,090,622) (2017 - 4.8% (\$1,195,503)).
+As at December 31, 2019, 41.6% (2018 - 37.9%) of the Trust's net assets attributable to holders of redeemable units were invested in securities traded on North American stock exchanges.
+If security prices on the North American stock exchanges had increased or decreased by 10% as at the end of the year, with all other factors remaining constant, net assets attributable to holders of redeemable units could possibly have increased or decreased by approximately 4.2% (\$1,237,197) (2018 - 3.8% (\$1,090,622)).
 In practice, the actual results may differ from this sensitivity analysis and the difference could be material.